 I felt annoyed with my audiologist for not making me hear again.

-If anything went wrong with the aid, I panicked that it was my hearing instead.
-I think I would compare this period to one of wanting to be looked after but doing little to help myself; a victim of circumstance seeking recompense.
+The anger gave way to a feeling of helplessness and the need for someone else to take control and find a solution for me.
+With hindsight, I was desperately expecting my audiologist to overcome my hearing loss through technology.
+I became dependant, requiring reassurance to quell the fear of further hearing loss.
+I dreaded hearing tests and if anything went wrong with the hearing aid, I panicked that it was my hearing instead.
+I think I would compare this period to one of resisting acceptance and wanting to be looked after, but doing little to help myself; a victim of circumstance seeking recompense.

 I gradually withdrew from seeing old friends because I did not see the point of putting myself through a stressful situation.
 If I did meet people with my husband in group situations, I couldn’t hold a conversation and was reliant on him to tell me what people were saying.
 He tended to provide few details so I ended up feeling as though the whole thing was a nightmare and came home feeling shattered.